FederatedAI/FATE/doc/dsl_conf_v2_setting_guide.rst

 DSL & Task Submit Runtime Conf Setting
 ======================================

-To make the modeling task more flexible, currently, FATE use its own domain-specific language(DSL) to describe modeling task.
+To make the modeling task more flexible, currently, FATE uses its own domain-specific language(DSL) to describe modeling task.
 With usage of this DSL, modeling components such as data-io, feature-engineering and classification/regression module etc. can be combined as a Directed Acyclic Graph(DAG).
 Therefore, user can take and combine the algorithm components flexibly according to their needs.

-In addition, each component has their own parameters to be configured.
+In addition, parameters of each component need to be configured.
-Also, the configuration may differ from party to party.
+Also, the configuration may vary from party to party.
 For convenience, FATE configure all parameters for all parties and all components in one file.
 This guide will show you how to create such a configure file.